-The BFG KO2 is one of the most popular, best-selling, and widely praised all-terrain tires on the market, yet somehow it still has its fair share of critics.
+The BFG KO2 tire is one of the most popular, best-selling, and widely praised all-terrain tires of all time, yet somehow it still has its fair share of critics.
 We decided to get to the bottom of the KO2 debate by mounting up a set on our test truck and taking them through every type of terrain we could find.
 Below we answer all the internet’s most popular questions and most notorious rumors about the KO2.

 If you’re planning on taking your vehicle off paved roads, swapping out your OEM tires is both the simplest and the single most impactful upgrade you can make.
-With that being said, any decent set of new tires can be a costly investment, and it’s always a good idea to ask the right questions before pulling the trigger.
-Here are the most common questions we found about the KO2, and our take on each after putting a set through their paces.
+With that being said, any decent set of new tires is a big investment, and doing your research before pulling the trigger is key.
+You asked, and we delivered: Here are the most common questions we found about the KO2, and our take on each after putting a set through its paces.

 From a ride quality perspective, we will note that the heavier/stiffer construction of the BFGs translated to a slightly rougher/bumpier ride than the stock tires.
-You’ll feel bumps, rough pavement, and potholes much more directly if you’re coming from a highway terrain tire, but the KO2 was on point with other AT tires we’ve used in the past, like the Falken Wildpeak and Cooper Discoverer.
+You’ll feel bumps, rough pavement, and potholes much more directly if you’re coming from a highway terrain tire, but the KO2 was on point with other all-terrains we’ve used in the past like the Falken Wildpeak and Cooper Discoverer.

 Any time you increase the spacing between the lugs of your tires, they’re going to make more noise on the pavement.
 Part of that is due to the taller and wider tread “squirming” around under load, and part of that is the sheer amount of air being caught between the lugs.

 With that being said, we were pleasantly surprised at just how quiet the KO2 is compared to other AT and MT tires we’ve tested.
-Granted, they definitely have a low audible “hum” that’s noticeable over the old highway tires, but they are by no means loud or obnoxious, and we never felt the urge to crank up the stereo to drown them out, unlike others we’ve used in the past.
+Granted, they definitely have a low audible “hum” that’s more noticeable than the old highway tires, but they are by no means loud or obnoxious.
+We never felt the urge to crank up the stereo to drown them out, which is more than we can say for others we’ve used in the past.